EasyDonkey/Notes/Linux.md

 `$ sudo mandb`
 - This is usually done automagically when software is installed / removed

+### Documentation Files
+Programs and packages may have extensive documentation files in `/usr/share/doc` resp. `/usr/share/doc/packages`.

 ## Useful Commands
 | Command | Description |
 | --- | --- |